Table of Contents

 We met at an Oscars party in Philadelphia in March of 2006.
 Neither of us was expecting anything out of the party other than a pleasant evening.
 However, Mindi won the $60 pool, buoyed by her selection of Crash to win best picture.
 And Daryl won Mindi’s heart when he walked her home after the party.

-That walk was filled with typical get-to-know-you conversation, including our favorite New York bagel shops.
+That walk was filled with typical get-to-know-you conversation, including the best food in NYC and our favorite New York bagel shops.
 Mindi shared fond memories of the Pick a Bagel near her former upper east side apartment, and Daryl raved about the original Ess-a-Bagel on First Avenue as his favorite.
 He had frequented the shop when his brother Lou lived around the corner in a basement apartment at the Gramercy Row building on 22nd Street and continued to eat there whenever he was in the city for business or pleasure.

 Daryl ended the walk with a kiss that was intended for the cheek but somehow ended up on the mouth.
 We had our first date five nights later at a cozy BYOB called Little Fish and were engaged in Central Park that November after a memorable dinner at Veritas.